 AI isn’t one and done.
 It requires continuous monitoring, iteration and scaling.
 From the start, track key performance indicators (KPIs) that align to your goals—like engagement rates, processing speed or resolution times.

 For example, if you deployed AI chatbots, track customer wait times, resolution success and satisfaction ratings.
-If you implemented predictive analytics with AI, how is it impacting forecasting accuracy and decision making speed?
+If you implemented predictive analytics with AI, how is it impacting forecasting accuracy and decision-making speed?

-You can also evolve your AI product design and UI using browser assistant behaviours or customer interaction data—to create an even smarter experience.
+Once you’re happy with results, expand AI into other areas of the business.
+You can evolve your AI product design and UI using behavioral data or feedback from AI-generated touchpoints—to create an even smarter experience.

-AI is a long term partner in innovation.
-The more you measure, adapt and scale the more it evolves with your business.
+AI is a long-term partner in innovation.
+The more you measure, adapt and scale, the more it evolves with your business.

 Frequently Asked Questions